Anti-filibuster liberals face a Senate math problem

 “I haven’t seen an effort by our leadership to go sit down and work with them.
 No one's making any effort at all.
 They just assume it’s going to be holy warfare,” Manchin said.

-He said his comments on Sunday were given too much hype: “They must have read a lot more into that than just saying: ‘Let’s look at any way we can to preserve the filibuster.'
-[That's] where I was going.
-If you have other ideas, let’s talk about it.”
+He said his comments on Sunday were given too much hype: “They must have read a lot more into that than just saying: ‘Let’s look at any way we can to preserve the filibuster.'"

 Despite Manchin’s seemingly unshakable position, there’s an undeniable swell among Senate Democrats to do away with the Senate’s supermajority requirement to pass most bills.
 Among those publicly advocating changes to the filibuster in recent days are Amy Klobuchar and Tina Smith of Minnesota and Catherine Cortez Masto of Nevada.